This post may contain affiliate links. You can view our affiliate disclosure here.

 - The main purpose of a launch monitor is to provide numerical shot data, while the main purpose of a golf simulator is to simulate your shots with software.

-- Launch monitors are very portable and often pocket-sized.
+- Most launch monitors are very portable and often pocket-sized.

 - Golf simulators necessarily come with software that provides a virtual driving range and possibly additional features like course play, mini-games, tournaments, and more.